-Each source record you provide to Universal MPI, and each reference identity in CARBON, is comprised of multiple demographic data values.
+Each source record you provide to Universal Identity, and each reference identity in the Reference Database, is comprised of multiple demographic data values.
 These values are known as Attributes.
 Some attribute values are logically grouped together into Attribute Clusters.
 For example, the attributes of first name, middle name, and last name are grouped together into an attribute cluster known as Name.

-Core attributes exist in both the Universal MPI data model as well as the CARBON reference identity data model.
+Core attributes exist in both the Universal Identity data model as well as the Reference Database identity data model.
 They have pre-defined data structures and are used in the matching process to determine whether two identities are the same or not.

 Core attributes table